 You don’t need to train a ferret to hunt rats.

 Some owners choose to attach bells to ferrets when hunting for rats.
-This ensures that they can be traced to whatever part of the home or building they enter.
+This ensures they can be traced to whatever part of the home or building they enter.

 Do Ferrets Eat Rats?